 |apple||M. suaveolens||Mint jelly||8.
 Dry mint by tying in bunches and hanging upside down in a paper bag for a few days out of direct sunlight.|

 |pineapple||M. suaveolens variegate||Least invasive , good ground cover(variegated)||9.Plant in cool moist conditions.|

 |corsican||M. requienii||Moss like creeper ideal for between pavers and in rock gardens||10.
 Harvest regularly before the flowers develop.
 Pinch off the flower heads to encourage more leaf growth.|

 Peppermint’s origins are a mystery but it has been around a long time.
-Dried leaves have been found in the Pyramids in Egypt dating back around 1000 BC.
+Dried leaves found in the pyramids in Egypt date back to around 1000 BC.

 • helpful for muscle spasm

-(Drink fresh infusion of 2 teaspoons fresh leaves or 1 teaspoon dried in one cup boiling water.
-Drink up to 5 cups a day for one week only).
+Drink a fresh infusion of 2 teaspoons fresh leaves or 1 teaspoon dried in one cup boiling water.
+Drink up to five cups a day for one week only.

 Consult your health care practitioner if symptoms persist.

 CAUTION: Do not use peppermint for children under 5 years